LauraCole1900/InterviewQuestions/README.md

 What would a typical day for someone in [position] look like?

 What does the team structure look like?
 Who would I report to if I were in this position?

+## What did I miss?

+Have questions about what I'm doing?
+Have questions to add?
+Please open an issue, specifying whether it's a question *for me*, a question *from* and interviewer, or a question *for* an interviewer!